ANCSLEEP BLOG

 • What existing measures you take to ensure good sleeping habits

-The primary concern here is the development or worsening of insomnia and circadian rhythm disorders, because our circadian rhythm (sleep/wake cycle, biological clock) is managed by melatonin, which in turn responds to changes in light and dark throughout the day.
+The primary concern here is the development or worsening of insomnia and circadian rhythm disorders, because our circadian rhythm (sleep/wake cycle, biological clock) is managed by melatonin, which in turn responds to light, dark, and changes in light and darkness.

 During transition from light to dark, we produce melatonin (makes us go to sleep), and during transitions from dark to light we repress melatonin (makes us wake up).
 Without these transitions in Alaska, it can be much harder for our body to have the clues needed to produce melatonin at night and get to sleep.